 Ski racing, the fastest type of water skiing, takes place when several water skiers race around a set course.
 A team consists of a boat driver, an observer, and either one or two skiers.
 The driver tows the skier at varying speeds, taking into account water conditions, while an observer watches the skiers' signals and relays them to the driver.

-For more information on waterskiing and other water sports, look through the links on the next page.
+For more information on waterskiing and other water sports, look through the links below.

 - DuKane, Tim.
 "Teaching Kids to Water Ski."
 Boating Life Magazine.http://www.boatinglife.com/article/Water-Sports/Teaching-Kids-to-Ski

 - "FAQ: USA Water Ski."
 USA Water Ski.http://waterski.teamusa.org/content/index/164

 - International Water Ski Association.http://www.iwsf.com/

 - Pennington, Ian.
 "History of Water Skiing."
 Ezine Articles.http://ezinearticles.com/?History-of-Water-Skiing&id=1443687

 - Roberts, Charles.
 "A Review of Water-Skiing Safety in the USA."
 Tenth International Symposium on Skiing Trauma & Safety.
 May 1993.http://www.robertsski.com/webpgws/safety.htm